 Huion Released the 1st Generation of Huion Note

 NEW YORK, Aug.
-30, 2022 /PRNewswire/ -- Huion, dedicated to designing and manufacturing pen tablets, pen displays and relevant accessories, launched the 1st generation of Huion Note on August 31, 2022 (Shenzhen, China).
+30, 2022 /CNW/ -- Huion, dedicated to designing and manufacturing pen tablets, pen displays and relevant accessories, launched the 1st generation of Huion Note on August 31, 2022 (Shenzhen, China).

 Compared to the Huion regular pen tablets and pen displays, Huion Note is portable.
 The ideal dimension and premium PU leather cover make its overall shape delicate, and the simple but high-end design makes it an elegant feel.